imba/snowpack-plugin-imba/README.md

 ## Usage

 Adapt `snowpack.config.json` with the plugin pointing to the main script.
+Remove any other bundling plugins from snowpack, such as `webpack` or `parcel`, they are not needed.

 ```js
 {